-Companies like Getaround and Turo are making it easy to list your car for rent, and to make money during the time you’re not using it.
+I’d heard about companies like GetAround and Turo; they’ve been making it easy to list your car for rent for a while now.
 Depending on the car you have, how often you rent it, and the area you live in, it’s possible to cover your entire monthly car payment, or even make a profit.
-Some people buy multiple cars expressly to rent them out and take advantage of all the earning potential.
+Some people buy multiple cars just to rent them out and take advantage of all the earning potential.
+I decided to do a little research.

 So you list your car, set your price, and strangers rent your car via the Turo app.
 What could possibly go wrong?